equilibria-xyz/perennial-v2/packages/perennial-account/README.md

 // TODO: document interactions with relayer and controller

 ## Deployment
-`Controller` has no facilities for keeper compensation but is not abstract.
+Generally a subclass such as `Controller_Arbitrum` will be deployed to the target chain.
+The base `Controller` has no facilities for keeper compensation or message relaying but is not abstract.
 It may be deployed for testing purposes or to self-process signed messages.
-Generally a subclass such as `Controller_Arbitrum` will be deployed to the target chain.

 ## Development